kadir-akar/Atomic-organization/README.md

 # Atomic-organization
-this app is for tracking a hobby
+this app is for tracking a habit